Recipe by Barilla

 This was simple to put together, but could be a WOW dish to serve guests!

-Like several other reviewers, we found this recipe to be quite salty, even though I reduced the salt by half.
-The filling was a little bland otherwise, so I added some Italian seasoning and onion powder for flavor and an egg to help firm it up like I do with lasagna.
+We found this recipe to be quite salty.
+The filling was a little bland otherwise, so I added some Italian seasoning and onion powder for flavor and an egg to help firm it up.
 We're used to a smooth cheese filling in stuffed shells, so the asparagus and prosciutto seemed a little strange texturally, but they added great flavor.
 I used the Barilla sauce, but I "doctored it up" with my own seasonings (I do this every time I use jarred sauce).
 I have to rave about the pasta shells!
 This is the first time I've used Barilla brand jumbo shells and the difference is amazing.
 Other brands are starchy and they never seem to reach that perfect al dente texture, but instead get gummy and then go straight to mush.
 Great pasta, Barilla!
 I'll probably give this another try, omitting the salt completely, mincing the prosciutto more finely, and just serving the asparagus on the side.

 Pretty good.
 I did find them to be quite salty.
 I only added half the salt, but next time would likely omit plus might reduce amount of prosciutto to cut back on saltiness.
 Made half with asparagus (fresh, steamed) and half without, but the asparagus flavor is quite understated.
 My teen did not like this dish at all, but the adults each had several shells each.
 Couldn't find the stated sauce, so I used Barilla Roasted Garlic sauce.
 I wondered if the three cheese sauce would have been too heavy/cheesy.
 Overall pretty good, if I do make again would likely make several changes.